lyndraco/Great-Discoveries/README.md

  12. Port Dinorwyc (Anglecized version of Dinorwyg; aka Y Felinheli--literally called "The Mill" or called "The Mill on the River Helen")

- 13. Vaynol Estate (Dinorwyg was owned by the Asshton-Smith 17family)
+ 13. Vaynol Estate (Dinorwyg was owned by the Asshton-Smith family)

  14. Penrhyn Castle (owners of the Penrhyn Quarry--built in the late 19th cent.)